victoriamnx/NFT-Preview-Card/README.md

 ♡ Frontend Mentor - NFT Preview Card Challenge

-This is a solution to the [https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U].
+This is a solution to the [NFT Preview Card Challenge](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 # Table of contents